 Note: This theory is based on anecdotal observations and has not been scientifically validated.

 Upload your 12-week ultrasound and let our experts provide a professional gender prediction using the Nub method.
+For the most confident result, combine it with Ramzi or Skull theory.

 Upload Your ScanAnalyzes placenta position during early pregnancy.
 Most effective between 6-12 weeks for the earliest possible prediction.